TL;DR

 The task

 It’s 8:47 AM.
 Inbox is 47 unread.
 Linear shows 18 open tickets assigned to you.
 Slack has 6 unread channels and your boss DM’d at 7 AM.
-You have a calendar that says 4 hours of focus blocks between meetings, and your honest assessment is you have 7 hours of actual work today before the day collapses.
+Your calendar says 4 hours of focus blocks between meetings, and your honest assessment is you have 7 hours of real work today before the day collapses.
 Your gut response is to start with whatever is loudest, which is how you got here.
-You want a stack-ranked list of what to actually do, what to defer with a date, and what to drop entirely, plus a specific plan for the first 60-minute block when your attention is still good.
+You want a stack-ranked list of what to actually do, what to defer with a date, and what to drop entirely, plus a specific plan for the first 60-minute block while your attention is still good.

-AI is good at applying a prioritization framework (impact × urgency, Eisenhower, RICE) consistently across a messy list, forcing a distribution instead of letting everything be “high priority,” and surfacing the dependencies you forgot about (the PR that unblocks two reviewers, the email that unblocks the legal call).
+AI is good at applying a prioritization framework (impact × urgency, the Eisenhower matrix, or RICE) consistently across a messy list, forcing a distribution instead of letting everything be “high priority,” and surfacing the dependencies you forgot (the PR that unblocks two reviewers, the email that unblocks the legal call).
 It also handles the “drop” verdict better than most humans.
 Humans hesitate to drop; AI does it cleanly when told to.

 A specific failure mode: AI tends to mark too many things “do today” when the list is long.
-Tell it explicitly: “force a distribution.
-At most 3 do-today, 5 defer, the rest drop or delegate.
-If ‘do-today’ has more than 3, you’re not prioritizing.”
+Tell it explicitly: force a distribution, at most 3 do-today, at least 5 defer, the rest drop or delegate.
+If do-today has more than 3, it is not prioritizing.

 What to feed the AI